UltraMessaging/um_troubleshoot/README.md

 It looks like the "lbmmsrc" program stopped responding to NAKs.
 Could it be because the program had finished sending its messages and exited?
-Unfortunately, the "lbmmsrc.log" file does not include a time stamp when it deletes the sources.
+Unfortunately, the "lbmmsrc.log" file does not include a timestamp when it deletes the sources.

 ### Recommendation 3